 I’ve been served with a non-molestation order, what can I do?

 A Non-Molestation Order protects you or your child from being harmed or threatened by the person who’s abusing you.
 You, or a relevant child, must be at risk of “significant harm.”
 The order seeks to protect the applicant and any children from being molested by the respondent.
 They are frequently used in cases of domestic abuse.
+If you’re in immediate danger of being abused or have been abused, report it to the police.

 - Applicant = the person applying for the order